 2. Supporting the African Medicines Medical Harmonisation Partnership Platform

 At a continental level, Swissmedic started its support for the AMRH Programme in 2017.
-In February 2018, the New Partnership for Africa’s Development NEPAD (now African Union Development Agency, AUDA-NEPAD), the political arm of the African Union, issued a call for expression of interest to join the African Medicines Regulatory Harmonization Partnership Platform (AMRH-PP).
+In February 2018, the African Union Development Agency (AUDA-NEPAD), the political arm of the African Union, issued a call for expression of interest to join the African Medicines Regulatory Harmonization Partnership Platform (AMRH-PP).
 The AMRH-PP is a coordination mechanism in efforts to effectively group, foster transparency and supervise the various partners and interest groups that support the AMRH Programme.
-Since August 2018, Swissmedic has been an official technical partner (member) of the AMRH-PP and has been attending the Steering Committee meetings of the AMRH as an observer.
+Since August 2018, Swissmedic has been an official technical partner (member) of the AMRH-PP and attends the Steering Committee meetings of the AMRH as an observer.